matterco/matterhospital.com/index.md

     Community hospitals are struggling to keep their doors open.
 Communities are losing access.
 Providers are burning out.
   </p>
   <p>
-    It all stems from a system of care that hasn’t changed—not really—in over 100 years.
+    It all stems from a system of care delivery that hasn’t changed—not really—in over 100 years.
     Faced with fundamental questions, hospitals are buckling under century old answers.
     <!-- Questions with good answers a century ago lack modern answers. -->
     <!-- Sunk costs, inertia -->